webuild-community/advent-of-sharing/README.md

 Advent Of Frontend is the yearly knowledge sharing event, organized by the WeBuild Community.

-All members of the WeBuild Community can participant in this event, on each day, a member will post a small note to share their knowledge in Frontend/Web development.
+All members of the WeBuild Community can participate in this event, on each day, a member will post a small note to share their knowledge in Frontend/Web development.

 ## 2022